 Do the final revisions to the guidelines require councils to revise their FMPs?

-The revisions do not require the regional fishery management councils to revise their current FMPs.
-However, if a Council chooses to utilize some of the new provisions within the new NS1 guidelines, such as phase-in or carry-over acceptable biological catch (ABC) control rules, such provisions need to be described within an FMP (for more information on phase-in/carry-over ABC control rules, see questions 9 and 10).
+The revisions do not require the regional fishery management councils to revise their current fishery management plans.
+However, if a Council chooses to use some of the new provisions within the new NS1 guidelines, those provisions need to be described within an FMP.

 Based on the new guidelines, how does a Council determine whether or not a fish stock needs to be federally-managed?